JinxinXia/Python-Code/README.md

 # Python-Code

 This is where Jinxin store past projects written in Python.
-Send request to xiaj19@wfu.edu to get a full access of the project reports that interested you.
+If you are interested these projects, send request to xiaj19@wfu.edu to get a full access of the project reports.